-Table 124: STAPL Procedure Execution States
+Table 127: STAPL Procedure Execution States

-State Icon Description (default) These required procedures are always selected, and will always be executed.
+Description These required procedures are always selected, and will always be executed.
 The user is not allowed to disable these procedures.
-Recommended V These procedures are initially enabled, but users are allowed to disable them.
-Optional These procedures are initially disabled, but users are allowed to enable them.
-Table Note The checkbox icon appearance will vary by Operating System, Window Manager, and Theme.
+These procedures are initially enabled, but users are allowed to disable them.
+These procedures are initially disabled, but users are allowed to enable them.

+Table Note

+The checkbox icon appearance will vary by Operating System, Window Manager, and Theme.